ReginaMos/test-work/README.md

-# Калькулятор на JavaScript + jQuery
+# Calculator using JavaScript + jQuery

 Simple calculator using pure JavaScript & jQuery